brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 electro-mechanical devices
 used in a wide range of machines of the era.
 In this post I'll summarize the key concepts that are needed to understand how the 1620 typewriter interface works.
-Some concepts are clear from the IBM documentation, other concepts take some digging.
+Some concepts are clear from the IBM documentation, other concepts take some digging to understand.

 # Duo Relay

-This is the most common component used in the typewriter interface - there are about 40 of them.
+This is the most common component used in the typewriter interface - there are about 40 of them!
 The IBM documentation refers to the basic relay as a "Duo Relay" for reasons that we'll get into shortly.

 ![Relay 1](/assets/images/relays-1a.jpg)